cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 !!!
 Important
     Label `postgresql` in PostgreSQL instance is deprecated and will be removed in the future.
-Please use Label `cnpg.io/cluster` instead for query the instance.
+Please use the label `cnpg.io/cluster` instead to query the instances.

 ### Predefined set of metrics